loda-lang/loda-rust/documents/install.md

 #### Step 2 A

-Check out [Christian Krause's LODA repository](https://github.com/ckrause/loda) on your computer.
+Check out [loda-programs](https://github.com/loda-lang/loda-programs) on your computer.

-A good place for this repository, is the `$HOME/git/loda` dir.
+A good place for this repository, is the `$HOME/git/loda-cpp` dir.

 #### Step 2 B

+Check out [loda-cpp](https://github.com/loda-lang/loda-cpp) on your computer.

+A good place for this repository, is the `$HOME/git/loda-cpp` dir.

+#### Step 2 C

-Follow the `LODA` project install instructions.
+Follow the `loda-cpp` project install instructions.

 LODA creates a `$HOME/.loda` dir.